 From July through September, Arles, the “Gallic Rome” nestled on the sultry Rhône, hosts the Rencontres d’Arles, an international photography festival.
 The photo fest celebrated its 50th anniversary in 2019 with a record-shattering 145,000 visitors.

 In turn, an industrial wasteland of 24 acres near the town center is undergoing a transformation.
-Luma Arles, a vast contemporary arts complex funded by the Luma Foundation under the direction of Maja Hoffmann, a pharmaceutical heiress (Hoffmann-La Roche) and a forceful patron of the arts, in the authentic heft of that calling, opens in 2020.
+Luma Arles is a vast contemporary arts complex funded by the Luma Foundation under the direction of Maja Hoffmann, a pharmaceutical heiress (Hoffmann-La Roche) and a forceful patron of the arts, in the authentic heft of that calling.

 The Times made a brazen undocumented claim in an article “Maja Hoffmann Fights to Build Her Cultural Capital in Arles, France.” : Luma Arles has replaced Rencontres d’Arles as the “main cultural draw to Arles.”
-How so, since the claim, bereft of any evidence that readers count on for veracity and solidity, was made twenty months before Luma Arles even opens,
+How so, since the claim, bereft of any evidence that readers could count on for veracity and solidity, was made more than 32 months before Luma Arles opens in 2021.

 Beyond such grotesqueries, the painful material reflects a dependence on secondary and tertiary, albeit unreliable, sources.
 The baffling errors are noted below: